-Pre-Application Information Session: OVW will conduct a web-based Pre-Application Information Session for entities interested in submitting an application for this program.
-Participation in this session is optional.
+Pre-Application Information Sessions: OVW will conduct two web-based Pre-Application Information Sessions for entities interested in submitting an application for this program.
+Participation in these sessions is optional.
 Interested applicants who do not participate are still eligible to apply.

-(See "Pre-Application Information Session)")
+(See "Pre-Application Information Sessions")